 Property damaged beyond repair, which is taken over by an insurance company (after the claim is paid) in order to reduce its loss by “salvaging” the remaining value of the property.

 A method of classifying risks by geographic location to set a fair price for coverage.
+Often used in conjunction with other rating factors.

 A specific amount paid to the insured in the event of a complete loss.
 Also known as an “agreed amount.”